Ever heard of Bamboo Village Uganda? No, it is not a holiday resort. It's something else. A place that does something good.

 The Bamboo Nursery

 The bamboo grown on the plantation is not only used to create products.
-Bamboo Village Uganda - it's in the name - uses the bamboo to build safe and sustainable homes to create a true village around the plantation.
-The village can host up to 200 families and can found a school, a church, a medical facility, and much more, offering a good future for the wonderful people of the Nakasongola district where the plantation is located.
+Bamboo Village Uganda - it's in the name - uses bamboo to build safe and sustainable homes to create a true village around the plantation.
+The village can host up to two hundred families and have a school, a church, a medical facility, and much more, offering a good future for the wonderful people of the Nakasongola district where the plantation is located.

 Your Carbon Footprint

 You probably know that all of your daily activities emit greenhouse gases.
 Your food, your transportation, the heating of your home, taking a shower, watching tv, buying clothes, every single one of your lifestyle choices contributes to the production of these gases, most commonly expressed in kilos of carbon, or CO2.
 This CO2 is absorbed in the atmosphere and causes an increase in the temperature on Earth, also known as “global warming”, a big threat to all life on the planet.
 The first step in the fight against global warming is to reduce your carbon footprint as much as possible.
 Next to reducing the amount of CO2 you emit, you can join carbon compensation programs.

 Trees, bamboo, and oceans act as ‘carbon sinks’, places where CO2 is stored, instead of released into the atmosphere.
 By planting bamboo you directly contribute to the absorption of carbon and the fight against global warming.

 And that is where it all started for Henri Potze, the initiator of Bamboo Village Uganda: